 Renting a car in Italy with children: car seat rules

-It is good to know that while rental cars offer all types of seats (at a cost) rear facing seats for small children are very hard to come by and you may be given a high back booster seat instead.
+Rental car agencies offer all types of seats, however rear facing seats for small children are very hard to come by and you may be given a high back booster seat instead.

-If traveling with a baby I recommend you consider bringing your own seat or make very specific arrangements with the car rental agency.
+If traveling with a baby I recommend you consider bringing your own seat.

 Using taxi and Uber in Italy with kids in tow

 Short local journeys can be done by taxi or uber.

 Car seats are compulsory (and usually not provided) on Uber cars while on taxis car seats are not a legal requirement.